PolusAI/image-tools/formats/tabular-converter-plugin/README.md

 - `parquet`
 - `feather`

 However  Arrow Feather File Format (V2) is convertable to all other file extensions except `fcs` and `fits`.
-The supported for other file extensions will be added in future.
+The support for other file extensions will be added in future.

 Contact [Kelechi Nina Mezu](mailto:nina.mezu@nih.gov), [Hamdah Shafqat Abbasi](mailto:hamdahshafqat.abbasi@nih.gov) for more information.